Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Texans stats and trends

-- The Texans are 3-5 ATS when underdogs by 8.5 points or more this season.
+- The Texans have been underdogs by 8.5 points or more eight times this season and are 3-5 ATS in those games.

-- Houston's games this season have gone over the point total four times in 12 opportunities (33.3%).
+- Houston's games this season have eclipsed the over/under four times in 12 opportunities (33.3%).

 - When Houston scores more than 20.8 points, it is 5-0 against the spread and 2-3 overall.